 And yours could be too.

-So my inspiration for creating this website is the hope that maybe it can also help others to take control of their problem and improve their quality of life.
+So my inspiration for creating this website is the hope that maybe it can also help others to also fight back against their pain and improve their quality of life.

-This website is geared towards people in physically active jobs.
+And I've geared the advice and information to help people in physically active jobs.

-On top of the stresses that come with suffering from chronic low back pain.
+On top of the stresses that come with suffering from back pain.